- Pro Video

 Term for the stair-stepped appearance of curved or angled lines in a digital image file.
 The smaller the pixels and/or the greater their number, the less apparent are the “jaggies.”
 Jaggies are most common in photographs captured at lower resolving powers and Hello Kitty-type digital cameras.

 JPEG (Joint Photographic Experts Group)

 The de facto standard for image compression in digital imaging devices.
-JPEG is a “lossy”' compression format, capable of reducing digital image files to about 5% of their normal size.
-The results in decompression of the files can cause "blockiness," the "jaggies" or "pixelization" in certain digital images.
-The greater the compression levels, the more pixelization or "blockiness" that will occur.
-The greater the pixel count is, the less of a chance there is that pixelization will occur.
+JPEG is a “lossy” compression format, capable of reducing a digital image file to about 5% of its normal size.
+The resulting decompression of the file can cause "blockiness," "jaggies," or "pixelization" in certain digital images.
+The greater the compression levels, the more of a chance pixelization or "blockiness" will occur.
+The greater the pixel count, the less of a chance pixelization will occur.

-1,024 bytes, written KB, is used to refer to the size of files, which relates to the amount of information in a file.
+1,024 bytes, written kB, is used to refer to the size of an image file.
+This relates to the amount of information, or image data, the file contains.